 How does moxibustion work?

 There is a variety of ways to use moxa – on the needle, stick on the skin, in a moxa holder, or indirectly you can hold a moxa stick over an area.
-The patient will experience a pleasant heating sensation that penetrates deep into the skin, but should not experience any pain and this is why your acupuncturist will keep asking “how dies that feel?” and continue to check on it.
+The patient will experience a pleasant heating sensation that penetrates deep into the skin, but should not experience any pain and this is why your acupuncturist will keep asking “how does that feel?” and continue to check on it.
+If at anytime you feel it is getting to hot it is important to tell your acupuncturist immediately.

 Indirect moxibustion is currently the more popular form of care because there is a much lower risk of any pain or burning unintentionally.
 With indirect moxibustion, an acupuncturist lights one end of a moxa stick, roughly the shape and size of a cigar, and holds it close to the area being treated for several minutes until the area turns red.